-During the process of executing each trimming task as represented by the arrows in Figure 12, the Trimming Plan similar to that in Table 1 is used to orchestrate the efforts in logical sequence.
+During the process of executing each trimming task as represented by the arrows in Fig. 12, the Trimming Plan similar to that in Table 1 is used to orchestrate the efforts in logical sequence.
 When a component C1 is identified as the function carrier to be trimmed, all the trimming tasks spanning from that component are listed one by one on the trimming plan.
-The sequence of trimming tasks thus spanned follows the Depth-first Trimming Sequence Map as shown in Figure 12.
+The sequence of trimming tasks thus spanned follows the Depthfirst Trimming Sequence Map as shown in Fig. 12.
 The elements of each trimming task are entered onto the next row of trimming plan one task a line.
 The process of trimming each task on the plan is as follows: (Refer to Table 1.)

 - 1. Fill in the function carrier to be trimmed. - 2.
 Fill in the next useful function of the current function carrier to be trimmed. - 3.
 Fill in the object of the function. - 4.
 Fill the next trimming rule to be used.
-Refer to
+Refer to Fig. 11.

-Figure 11.
 For each function to be trimmed, we will challenge Rules A through E in recommended order.
 As long as an earlier rule is successfully challenged, the subject function is successfully trimmed and the remaining rules are dropped for this function.
 If all the trimming rules have been exhausted without any success to trim the function, we failed to trim the function and thus the corresponding function carrier.
-We are back to the first decision point of step [S5] on Figure 11.
-In any case, continue trimming effort on the next function for this carrier until all functions of this carrier are handled.

-- 5. Based on the trimming rule under consideration, determine the new function carrier to replace the current function carrier.
+We are back to the first decision point of step [S5] on Fig. 11.
+In any case, continue trimming effort on the next function for this carrier until all functions of this carrier are handled. - Based on the trimming rule under consideration, determine the new function carrier to replace the current function carrier.
 In the case of using Rules A, X, B, E, there is no need for a new carrier.
 For the rules of C & D, a new carrier is needed.
 Guidelines to locate a new carrier are explained in the next section. - 6.
-Form a Trimming Problem to focus our thought for the "execution" of this trimming task.
+Form a Trimming Problem to focus our thoughts for the "execution" of this trimming task.
 Typical patterns of trimming problem have been described in Section 2.5.4. - 7.
 Use the information from 1) to 6) to conceive a trimming method for this trimming task. - Case of using trimming rule A: the execution of this task is passed onto the execution of next task which is the trimming of the current object as the function carrier of the next task.
 Indicate next task as the trimming method.
-Proceed to the trimming of the next component and its functions, which generates another inner loop of recursive trimming with the path similar to that shown in Figure 13, before returning to conclude this task. - Case of using rule X: The user needs to find some different working principle that the object will NOT need the current function.
-State that approach. - Case of using rule B: Find a way to allow the object self-serve the function.
-Indicate that situation. - Case of using rule C & D: Indicate how the new carrier maybe able to take on the function needed. - Case of using rule E: Indicate what niche market situation the reduced system can be used so the carrier and the function can simply be dropped.
+Proceed to the trimming of the next component and its functions, which generates another inner loop of recursive trimming with the path similar to that shown in Fig. 13, before returning to conclude this task.